 According to the Dubai FDI Annual Resorts and Ranking 2018, Dubai attracted 523 new projects from foreign investors, 43% more projects compared to the previous year.

-The 2014 Global Investment Report issued by the United Nations Conference on Trade and Development (UNCTAD) presents the United Arab Emirates as the second largest recipient of foreign direct investments (FDI) in West Asia.
 The Emirates attract over 10 billion USD in FDI annually.
-Even if the country has not implemented a legislation targeting foreign investments, each Emirate has its own regulations with respect to the rights and investment opportunities for international players.
+Even if the country has yet to implement the legislation targeting foreign investments, each Emirate has its own regulations with respect to the rights and investment opportunities for international players.
 Dubai’s strongest points in attracting FDI are the hydrocarbons, water and electricity industries followed by the ongoing development of the tourism, financial and services sectors.

-Even if no laws on FDI have been implemented, The Dubai Government compensates by granting foreign investors other benefits.
+The Dubai Government offers foreign investors many benefits.
 Among these are:

 For a complete list of all UAE’s international agreements, please contact our Dubai agents.